Anthares101/my-cybersecurity-notes/README_EN.md

 - **Image Editors**
 - **Outguess**
 - **Steghide:** Widely used, allows you to embed files in others by encrypting the info if you want.
 Use LSB with mathematical graph theory for swap lsb-bits between pixels in graph for maximum usage of existing data
 - **OpenStego:** Allows you to embed files in others like the previous one but with interface.
-Also meter watermark (works with .bmp)
+Also can put a watermark (works with .bmp)
 - **StegoSuite**
 - **Jsteg**
 - **Stegano**